 Everything except the 7.5 Ton vehicles can be driven on a normal car licence.
 However if you passed your driving test before January 1997 you can also drive the 7.5 Ton vehicles providing that no restrictions have been imposed by the DVLA.
 The easiest way to check this is on the back of your photo card licene that you have the C1 entitlement.
 Unfortunately for all of you that passed your test after January 1997 you will need to have passed your HGV driving examination to be able to drive the 7.5 Ton vehicles.

-The minimum age to rent a vehicle is 23, the maximum is 75.
-You must have also held a Full UK Driving Licence for a minimum of 2 years.
-You must be 25 or over to drive the 7.5 Ton vehicles.
+The minimum age to rent a vehicle is 25, the maximum is 70.
+You must have also held a Full UK or EU Driving Licence for a minimum of 2 years.

 Please contact our offices if any of the below apply to you:-